zach010/PrimeOptimus/README.md

 # PrimeOptimus
 ****Multiprocessing Prime Number Finder****
 ```
-This Code requires an extra non-default Python module to run named: mpmath.
+This code requires an extra non-default Python module to run named: mpmath.
 ```
 The code takes an input from a user and splits the input into smaller chunks across a group of parallel processes that is equal to the count of the logical processors on your system.